 Premium materials are a key part of what makes a luxury product, and as a result, the cost of raw materials are also a key factor in affecting the cost of a luxury product.

-The COVID-19 pandemic has affected the supply of raw materials, with factories being closed, restrictions in international travel, and nationwide lockdowns occuring throughout the world.
+The COVID-19 pandemic has affected the supply of raw materials, with factories being closed, restrictions in international travel, and nationwide lockdowns occurring throughout the world.

 As procurement for materials gets harder, the supply for these materials cannot keep up with the demand to make luxury goods, resulting in higher material costs, and thus affecting end-product costs.